How Does Branding Help a Startup?

 In some ways, branding will be more important than your product.

-Especially initially, if your branding is way ahead of the competition and you’re product is middle of the pack, you’re more likely to be successful than if your product is excellent and your branding doesn’t make you stand out.
+Especially initially, if your branding is way ahead of the competition and your product is middle of the pack, you’re more likely to be successful than if your product is excellent and your branding doesn’t make you stand out.

 That’s because people only get to handle your product when they’ve bought it while your brand is out there for them to look at long before anybody has even made any decision about what product to buy.